 Sensory Integration is a term that describes the brain’s ability to take in information from the environment and the senses, organize it, and respond to it during experiences of daily life.
 It is a process that helps mature the brain and develop the physical body.

 The senses (sensory systems) lay critical foundations for normal development, impacting gross and fine motor development, speech and language production, social and emotional maturity, as well as behavior and learning.

 Challenges with sensory integration can be classified in two main categories:

-One group includes children who have difficulty perceiving or understanding the information coming from the senses.
+One group includes children who have difficulty modulating the information coming from the senses.
 These difficulties can affect the child’s arousal level, activity level, behavior, emotions, social participation and attention.

-The next group includes children who have difficulty making sense of the input gathered though the senses but this time it interferes with the acquisition or refinement of postural and motor skills.
+The next group includes children who have difficulty with the registration, discrimination and / or perception of sensory input (making sense of the input gathered though the senses) but this time it interferes with the acquisition or refinement of postural and motor skills.
 These children often times appear clumsy and/or their motor actions are not as fluid and accurate as those of other children.
 Difficulties with tolerance to frustration, attention and social participation are typical of these group children.

 Sensory integration dysfunction can impact every aspect of development including: